jon-xu/scSplit/README.md

-        -n, --num, expected number of mixed samples (-n 0: autodetect mode) -s, --sub, (optional) maximum number of subpopulations in autodetect mode, default: 10 -e, --ems, (optional) number of EM repeats to avoid local maximum, default: 30 -d, --dbl, (optional) correction for doublets, 0 for no doublets, and no refinement on the results if not specified or specified percentage is less than detected
+        -n, --num, expected number of mixed samples (-n 0: autodetect mode) -s, --sub, (optional) maximum number of subpopulations in autodetect mode, default: 10 -e, --ems, (optional) number of EM repeats to avoid local maximum, default: 30 -d, --dbl, (optional) correction for doublets, "-d 0" means you would expect no doublets.
+There will be no refinement on the results if this optional parameter is not specified or specified percentage is less than doublet rates detected during the run
         -v, --vcf, (optional) known individual genotypes to map clusters and samples using distinguishing variants

         e.g. scSplit run -r ref_filtered.csv -a alt_filtered.csv -n 8